Strange Air Conditioner Smells? What Common AC Odors Mean for Texas Homeowners

 -

-If the smell turns out to be from duct contamination rather than gas, an HVAC professional can safely remove the source and sanitize your system.
+If the odor is from duct contamination rather than gas, an HVAC professional can remove the source and sanitize your system.

-A musty, mildew-like odor — similar to a damp basement — is very common in humid Texas climates.
+A moldy air conditioner smell or musty odor—similar to a damp basement—is common in humid Texas climates.

 Common causes: